- We enable you to spread out payments over time and remove the large upfront cost of equipment purchases

 Total Internal Reflection (TIRF)

-A problem that can occur in fluorescence microscopy is that in thicker objects, the light fluorescing from the background matter will drown out the light fluorescing from the surface of the object.
+A problem that can occur in fluorescence microscopes is that in thicker objects, the light fluorescing from the background matter will drown out the light fluorescing from the surface of the object.
 TIRF microscopes are used to focus on just these surface-bound-fluorophores’ emitted light.
 This is done by using evanescent waves for excitation of the fluorophores rather than using direct light from a lamp.
 Evanescent fields or waves are spatially concentrated in the area that they occur.
 This means that when these waves occur they only excite the fluorophores on the surface of the sample.
-TIRF’s sub-micron surface selectivity make it the main method for single molecule detection.
+TIRF’s sub-micron surface selectivity makes it the main method for single-molecule detection.

 In 2000, Stefan Hell developed stimulated emission depletion (STED) microscopy, a technique that utilizes two lasers to achieve nano-level microscopy.
 One laser is used to fluoresce specific molecules, while the second one is used to cancel out undesired wavelengths.
 Eric Betzig and William Moerner developed single-molecule microscopy which allows them to turn molecules fluorescent qualities on and off again.
 Using multiple images with different molecules either on or off, they are able to also achieve nano-level microscopy.
 These are revolutionary techniques that are now allowing scientists to take a better look at the world around us.
 These nanoscopy techniques are now being used to look at synaptic behavior between nerve cells in the brain to better understand diseases like Alzheimer’s, Parkinson’s, and Huntington’s disease.

-Whatever your need, a fluorescence microscope can be a vital part of any lab and acquiring one should not financially hinder you.
+Whatever your microscopy needs, a fluorescence microscope can be a vital part of any lab, and acquiring one should not financially hinder you.
 Excedr’s fluorescence microscope leasing can allow you to responsibly finance your microscope while avoiding the burdensome cost of purchasing it outright.
 Let us take care of your repair and preventative maintenance needs while your lab focuses on its important work.

 We Offer TIRF Fluorescence Microscope Leases to Fit Every Need